-It is self-evident that a long-term need exists for something more than material benefits.
-But effort seems increasingly to be determined by men whose key criterion is short-term economic feasibility, a standard that can measure neither spirit nor beauty.
+It is self-evident that a long-term need exists for something more than peptic material benefits.
+But effort seems increasingly to be determined by men whose key criterion is short-term economic feasibility, a standard that can measure neither spirit nor beauty.)
 Glen Canyon dam may appear to exemplify this standard.
 But neither does its imposing magnitude alone justify it, nor can the dam serve all the beneficial functions attributed to it in the process of obtaining legislative support or as a subsequent apology.
-What it does to beauty is tragic.
+(What it does to beauty is tragic.)

-The waters impounded by this plug of artificial stone will spread back through Glen Canyon for its entire one hundred and eighty-six miles, inundating the sparkling river, swallowing its luminous cliffs and tapestried walls, and extinguishing far into the long, dim, distant future everything that made for it live.
-As the waters creep into the side canyons, enveloping one by one their mirroring pools, drowning their bright flowers, bloking up their clear, sweet springs with stale flood water, a fine opaque silt will settle over all, covering rocks and trees alike with a gray slimy ooze.
+The waters impounded by this plug of artificial stone will spread back through Glen Canyon for its entire one hundred and eighty-six miles, inundating the sparkling river, swallowing its luminous cliffs and tapestried walls, and extinguishing far into the long, dim, distant future everything that made it live.
+As the waters creep into the side canyons, enveloping one by one their mirroring pools, drowning their bright flowers, backing up their clear, sweet springs with stale flood water, a fine opaque silt will settle over all, covering rocks and trees alike with a gray slimy coze.

 Darkness pervades the canyons.
-Death and the thickening, umbrageous gloom take over a place where the living river and shimmering light were the glory.
-9 the Mich as well of in fresh
+Death and the thickening, umbrageous gloom take over (a place) where the living river and shimmering light were the glory.

-Before the bureau chose drastically to change what was there, Glen Canyon was a place to remember, and I remember these things lost:
+Before the bureau chose drastically to change what was there, Glen Canyon was a place to remember, and I remember these things lost: ) forms of life have been The Glen Canyon, trench is a microcosm pps separated from the world in ar well a by its druct bodys.
+Its its depth, in its atmosphere, and in its living things.

-The Glen Canyon trench is a microcosm wave separated from the world in its depth, in its atmosphere, and in its living things. bonding deut border, Its wind is its own, born of high temperatures and steep rocky defiles.
-It comes puffing up the canyon, stirring up the sand into smoky plumes and graying the water.
-Floating downstream against it, even with the help of a motor, is a smail's pace.
-When it makes the spray firs, the heat of the day is tempered so suddenly and chillingly that you seek the sunny side of the river.
+Its wind is its own, born of high temperatures and steep rocky defiles.
+It comes puffing up the canyon, stirring up the sand into smoky plumes and graying the water. 'loating downstream against it, even with the help of a motor, is a shail's pace.
+When it makes the spray fly, the heat of the day is tempered so suddenly and chillingly that you seek the has adapped, sunny side of the river.
 Around the next bend, if the wind is quiet, the heat settles down as before, and you wish for shade.

 So do most of Glen Canyon's forms of life.
 Its vegetation has been reproducing for centuries, most of the species probably arriving from the outside world by way of the river.
 Its animals, too, are isolated, a few having developed their own races in the flow of evolutionary processes within the restricted canyon environment.
 The birds are the most conspicuous.
-It is their nature to live conspicuous lives -- they fly, and in the daytime.
-They advertise their presence by song, even when they seem to be skulking in the thickets.
+It is their nature to live conspicuous lives -- they fly, and in the daytime, They advertise their presence by song, even when they seem to be skulking in the thickets.
 In the spring the willow and tamarisk jungles of the river's edge ring with the cheerful sibilance of yellow warblers.
-From among the broken rocks of dry talus comes the bright chant of the rock wren, and tions Cam echoing from higher up the cliff side, the canyon wren's deliberate down-scale Echo malade notes.
-Added to these sweet songs, there are some unmelodious, comic sounds issuing frequently from the thickets-the harsh clucking, cawing, and whistling of the yellow-breasted chat that lurks mostly unseen in the densest underbrush but occasionally bursts from the top of a bush in awkward, wing-x clapping, nuptial flight.
+From among the broken rocks of dry talus comes the bright chant of the rock wren, and sorome (amphitheaters), echoing from higher up the cliff side, the canyon wren's deliberate down-scale echo melodiously notes, Added to these sweet songs, there are some unmelodious, comic sounds issuing frequently from the thickets-the harsh clucking, cawing, and whistling of the yellow-breasted chat that lurks mostly unseen in the densest underbrush but occasionally bursts from the top of a bush in awkward, wing-x clapping, nuptial flight.